bengtmartensson/AGirs/README.md

 The hardware configuration is determined by including a suitable header file.
 It describes the attach sensor(s) and the pins they are connected to.
-To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. SENSOR_GND and SENSOR_VSS, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts respectively.
+To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. `SENSOR_GND` and `SENSOR_VSS`, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts respectively.

 Note that the sending pin and the capture pin